alexjames/alexjames.github.io/_posts/2021-10-01-databases.markdown

 categories: sysdesign
 ---

 Databases are at the heart of modern computer applications.
-Most applications that do anything useful need to store and query data, and they probably have a database underneath.
+Most applications that do anything useful will probably need the ability to store and query data.
+Database management systems provide this ability.
+They are the common thread underlying everything from the smallest of phone applications to humongous distirbuted systems spanning several continents.

 How exactly would applications store data?

 ### File System and Flat Files